Monthly Archives: July 2012

 If you do the math, you’ll quickly find that riding fifteen to twenty miles over the speed limit only gains two to three minutes on short trips.
 The time gained is minimal and typically does not justify the added risks.
 Driving from one location to another is a process.
 It would be nice to speed up the process or skip a mile or two, but that usually isn’t possible.

 The same is true in healing.
 Healing takes time.
-Most health conditions develop over time, so it makes sense that it will take time for your body to reverse conditions.
+Most health conditions develop over time, so it logically will take time for your body to reverse conditions.
 One of the basic healing guidelines I learned in school was that the body heals conditions in the reverse order they occurred, and that one can typically expect the body to need about one month of healing time for each year the condition has existed.
 This is just a guideline – each person’s situation will be very unique.
 Sometimes the body can reverse a condition very rapidly, sometimes additional time is needed.
 Regardless, the fact remains that the body requires time to heal.
 Healing is a process.
 Mainstream medicine says you can skip the process by taking a pill, but this merely hides the symptom instead of reversing the problem.
 Healing takes times.
 We live in a society used to receiving instant gratification.
 Our bodies don’t work that way.
 Patience may sometimes be needed to stop being a patient.

 Drop the “When Not If” Mentality

-When I was learning to ride, one of the things I heard over and over again was the mantra that: “It’s not a question of IF, it’s a question of WHEN you’ll drop your bike.”
+When I was learning to ride, one of the things I heard over and over again was the mantra: “It’s not a question of IF, it’s a question of WHEN you’ll drop your bike.”
 So what naturally happened?
 I developed a nagging fear of dropping my bike and dropped my brand new Buell within two months of buying it.
 Here’s my problem with the “when not if” mentality: It becomes a self-fulfilling prophecy.
 When you have those seeds of impending doom planted in your subconscious, they inevitably take root and bloom if you don’t work to pull out that weed of deception.

 This is closely related to focusing on your desired destination and not on where you are now.
 I find many people become terrified of and focus on the potential outcomes of their condition instead of being thankful for the health they have now.
 I recently chatted with a woman who has had active cancer for over fifteen years.
 The doctors keep telling her she should be dead, but she refuses to listen.
 She gets up every day and gives thanks for how good she feels – even when she doesn’t.
 Her blood work continues to improve, she feels better every day, and her doctors can’t figure it out.
 By focusing on the positive and ignoring the potential negative consequences of her illness, she is maintaining a high degree of health.
 There are no guarantees.
 Just because you’ve received a diagnosis doesn’t mean you’re going to have every possible complication associated with that diagnosis.
 Focus on your wellness and maintain a positive attitude!
 Focusing on the positive actually creates physiological changes in our body chemistry that aid healing.
 Keeping a positive attitude may accomplish more healing than anything else.
 Even if it doesn’t, you feel better when you focus on the positive, so give it a try!